 Due to their mild mannered nature greyhounds generally socialise well with other dogs.
 While ex-racers can be a little incompatible with small dogs, cats and pocket pets such as guinea pigs (due to their training in chasing small animals), this isn't always the case.
 Most greyhound rescue groups will evaluate their individual temperaments and will be able to recommend a greyhound that suits your lifestyle and gets along with your other pets.

 Greyhounds are known for being quiet and rarely bark.
 However, just like any dog, they can learn this behaviour if you already have a barking dog at home.

 9. They have a serious sense of style

-Due to their short coat and lack of body fat, greyhounds benefit from wearing warm coats or PJs during the cold winter months.
+Due to their short coat and lack of body fat, greyhounds benefit from wearing warm dog jumpers or puppy PJs during the cold winter months.
 This gives them a great opportunity to show off their individual sense of style.

 10. You will save a life!

 Animals Australia estimates that a staggering 20,000 greyhounds are bred each year in Australia for the racing industry.
 When these dogs are no longer wanted for racing they are often euthanized rather than being rehomed.
 With the recent decision by the NSW and ACT governments to ban greyhound racing, it is anticipated that rescue organisations will receive an influx of unwanted dogs over the coming months.
 By adopting a greyhound you are literally saving a life.